 Light exercise does more to boost cognitive function than relaxing for the same amount of time.
 And the reason appears to be that movement lifts mood and leaves us feeling more energized than doing nothing.
 A brief 15 minutes walk, jog, weight lifting, or cardio workout can improve our memory and thinking skills.

 You can do this; I guarantee you will feel better, have better days, sleep, and improve your health.
 A few of the biggest things are making time, getting motivated, and being consistent with our workout.

 Making time for our workout

 Making time for our workout is crucial and should be at the forefront of our minds.
-There is no best time to work out; it should be your preference as long as you’re making your workout a priority.
-I prefer to work out in the mornings; that way, I’m not thinking about working out in the evening after a long day.
+Of course, there is no best time to work out; it should be your preference as long as you’re making your workout a priority.
+For example, I prefer to work out in the mornings; that way, I’m not thinking about working out in the evening after a long day.
 It also lessens distractions and keeps me more focused on my workout.
-But find the best time frame that fits in your schedule and stick to it.
+But find the best time frame that fits your schedule and stick to it.

 - Mastering your mindset.